SPFxHeroes/J.A.R.B.I.S.-Labs/Lab1/README.md

 ## Exercise 15: Create your own Dev Tenant

-Go to <http://aka.ms/o365devprogram> and follow the steps to create your own tenant.
+Go to <http://aka.ms/m365devprogram> and follow the steps to create your own tenant.
 Use a name for yourself -- not your company name.
-For example, I used **Tahoe Ninjas**, not **Microsoft**.
+For example, I used **Tahoe Ninja**, not **Microsoft**.

 Follow the steps to create your tenant.
 We'll use the tenant in later labs.

 In our next lab, we'll apply everything we've done so far to create a web part.